qtrest/qtrest/README.md

 - Authentication;
 - StackView navigation;
 - Specify fields for GET list method
-- Support for Yii2 REST and Django REST Framework from the box;
 - Separate model and API methods;
 - Simple API implementation for your apps;
 - State based model information;